alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 The 'Session AliveTime' determines the amount of time, after being used, that a session and its token remain alive.
 A session is used when an NMOS RestAPI is accessed using the `Authorization` header and that the bearer token proves to be the owner of the session.
 A session that is not alive becomes expired if an NMOS RestAPI PUT, POST, PATCH or DELETE request changing the state of the Node is performed without a bearer token.
 There is a special keepalive endpoint that MAY be used for keeping a session alive.
 By default the alivetime of a session is 60 seconds.

+> Note: it is possible to change, based on a global enterprise policy, the default alivetime of 60 seconds to 120 seconds.
+No other values are allowed.

 ## Using Reservation along with OAuth2.0 authorizations

 If accesses to the NMOS APIs are authorized by OAuth2.0, the OAuth2.0 Bearer token MUST be stored in the `Authorization` HTTP header and the exclusive session Bearer token MUST be store in the `PEP-Exclusive-Authorization` HTTP header.
 Otherwise when OAuth2.0 authorizations are not used, the exclusive session Bearer token MUST be stored in the `Authorization` HTTP header.